-We used research from independent financial services review firms, customer feedback and awards given to the companies.
+We used research from independent financial services review firms and awards given to the companies.

 (Don't forget we have a separate review covering the Best Pet Insurance for Cats, a review for people with multiple pets that looks at the different Multi Pet Insurance policies available, and comparisons of the pet insurance options for Rabbits and Exotic Pets.)